bog-dan-ro/spectacol/README.md

 Why QML?
 Well, first and foremost because I love Qt and also because I needed a framework which allows me to quickly target [lots of platforms](http://doc.qt.io/qt-5/supported-platforms.html) painlessly.

 Why [FUSE](http://fuse-emulator.sourceforge.net/)?
-Because it has, by far, the reachest ZX features list.
+Because it has, by far, the richest ZX features list.
 **Spectacol**, currently, enables the following features:
  - Loads all ZX Spectrum files
  - Accurate 16K, 48K, 128K, +2, +2A and +3 emulation